"My son developed a tic after he started taking a stimulant. Should we try a different option?"

 by Larry Silver, M.D.

-There also have been reports of children developing tics while taking Strattera, the only nonstimulant specifically indicated for ADHD, so it might not be the best choice, either.
+There also have been reports of patients developing tics while taking Strattera, the only nonstimulant specifically indicated for ADHD, so it might not be the best choice, either.
 Instead, your son's doctor may want to prescribe “off-label” — that is, to give your son a medication that is not specifically indicated for ADHD.